 Here are our top five apartment living room decorating ideas and tips to optimize your space and bring in natural light.

 Windows are focal points, so start with curtains and drapes.
 Hang soft sheer curtains to bring in more natural light, or color coordinate draperies with your furniture.
-To hang your curtains without drilling, use Kwik-Hang’s renter-friendly, damage-free brackets and holdbacks.
+Or, if your home gets plenty of sunshine, bamboo blinds will dim it down while giving your living space character.

-Plants are a wonderful statement piece for the living room.
-Prop one next to your media console, or fill up a corner with lush greenery.
+Plants are an excellent statement piece for the living room.
+Prop one next to your media console, or fill a corner with lush greenery.
 Use plant stands to elevate your houseplants and add dimension to your living room.

 Enjoy the benefits of storage, lounging or seating, all in one.
 Use a storage ottoman in the living room to stash away extra blankets or board games.
 You can also add a tray on top and utilize the ottoman as a side table or coffee table.

 Transform your kitchen without the hassle!
 Peel-and-stick backsplash tiles don’t require drying time, are easy to clean and can withstand those grease splatters.
-Note that some paint may peel off when you remove the tiles, so check with your landlord first and don’t hastily apply backsplash tiles on newer paint.
+Some paint may peel off when you remove the tiles, so check with your landlord first and don’t hastily apply backsplash tiles on newer paint.

 Give your kitchen a quick makeover with this renter-friendly hack.
 Cabinet knobs, handles and drawer pulls are easily removable and can be re-installed once you’re ready to move out.
 Upgrade to more modern hardware, or source your local thrift or vintage shop for rustic and unique pieces.

 Breathe life into your bedroom with these practical, stylish and rental decorating ideas that even your landlord will love!

 This sleek solution is perfect for keeping all your essentials at hand.
 We love the look of a utility cart as a nightstand.
 Plus, it’s functional and space-saving.